 Most Americans don’t.
 In one survey, only 14% of pre-retirees knew what their Social Security payments were likely to be at retirement.1

-“That’s scary,” says Douglas Dubitsky, Guardian Vice President, Product Management, Retirement Solutions.
+“That’s scary,” says Douglas Dubitsky, Vice President and Chief Marketing Officer, Individual Markets.
 “Social Security benefits were never meant to be the only source of income in retirement.
 Understanding your benefits will help you plan confidently for retirement.
 And we know that having a plan is one of the key behaviors in achieving financial and emotional confidence.”
 What else is scary according to Dubitsky – not having other retirement assets on hand to cover you should you opt for delayed Social Security payments.

 Being strategic about your overall retirement income plan in this way is one way to become more financially and emotionally confident.
 Dubitsky has some additional rules of thumb.

 The 75% rule.
 You need about 75% of your pre-retirement earnings to live comfortably in retirement.
 If you earn $76,000 a year, for example, you’ll need retirement income of $57,000.
 Social Security will only cover part; about $32,000 a year would have to come from other sources.2

 Wait if you can.
 While there is no “right time” to retire, the age you activate your benefits makes a big difference.
 If you were born between 1943-1954 and apply for Social Security benefits at age 62, you’ll receive about $1,000 less per month than if you wait until age 70.3 Again, if you do choose to delay Social Security, make sure you have other retirement assets on hand to cover you.

 Get real numbers.
 Calculating Social Security benefits is complex.
 Use this estimator to calculate your Social Security income.